 Some firms rely on temporary help for peak periods, but it’s a misconception to assume that’s the only reason.
 Read on for four other ways employers are using temps in accounting and finance to offer value:

-1. To try out a potential new hire
+1. Trying out a potential new hire

-4. To fill an expertise gap or provide help for a project
+4. Providing expertise for a project

 Temporary help can also be used for specific projects that require certain expertise, such as an upgrade of an enterprise resource planning system.
 One company might use accounting temps to help with the financial aspects of a large-scale project while another might bring them in to help complete a sale of the business or a transition into a private or public company.

 Are you ready to bring in accounting temps?